WorldView Legion Camera

 - “We’ll be able to maintain customer expectations for 30 cm resolution imagery, but we’re going to be able to dramatically increase the revisit rate of our constellation,” said Frazier.

-- Current WorldView satellites are in sun synchronous orbit, which support mapping capabilities.
-With Legion, two of the six are going to be in a sun synchronous orbit and the other four are going to be in mid inclination orbit.
+- Current WorldView satellites are in sun-synchronous orbit, which supports mapping capabilities.
+With Legion, two of the six are going to be in a sun-synchronous orbit and the other four are going to be in mid inclination orbit.
 “This allows us to be able to see certain high interest areas more frequently,” he said.

 - When U.S. forces withdrew from Afghanistan, “we were able to see certain areas once or twice a day,” Frazier said.
 “With Legion, we’ll be able to see those same areas over 15 times a day.”